Become a Trustee

 No. Whilst most people are eligible, there are some people who are not, for example if they have serious criminal convictions or have been disqualified from being a company director.
 See the charity commission website for more details

 If you want to support UniBrass, but don't want the responsibility or commitment of becoming a trustee, you can also join the UniBrass Family!
 There is no requirements or commitments to become a member, but joining the family gives you volunteering opportunities, keeps you up to date with our latest news, and more.

 What is the appointment process?

-Applications are made by submitting a google form and a cv.
-After this all applications will be reviewed by a panel of UniBrass Foundation trustees.
+Applications are made by submitting the Google form (linked above) and a cv.
+All applications are reviewed by a panel of UniBrass Foundation trustees.
 Suitable candidates will be invited to a short face to face interview with a panel of trustees.
-Following this the current board of trustees will confirm successful candidates offers by vote at the next meeting, before applicants are offered a trusteeship.
+Following this, the current board of trustees will confirm successful candidates offers by vote at the next meeting, before applicants are offered a trusteeship.

 Any further question please contact our recruitment email address.

 The current trustees have drawn up the following person specification for a new trustee.

 The successful candidate is likely to meet almost all of the following criteria:

 Can demonstrate an active participation in music that goes above and beyond simply playing an instrument

 Can demonstrate clear support of the Foundation’s charitable aims